Betterment/journaled/README.md

 bundle exec rake journaled_worker:work
 ```

 **Note:** In `:batch` mode (the default), you can run multiple worker processes concurrently for horizontal scaling.
-In `:guaranteed_order` mode, only run a single worker to maintain ordering guarantees.
+In `:guaranteed_order` mode, the current implementation requires running a single worker to maintain ordering guarantees.

 4. **Monitoring:**